aleksander-saz/DS-Projects/Project_19/README.md

     - Wire1 ...
 Wire15 - time of inserted wired material.

 All datasets has columns "key" with batch number.
-Datasets could have several rows with same key: the recurrence is related to the nummber of iteration.
+Datasets could have several rows with same key: the recurrence is related to the number of iteration.